Hoodoo Rootwork: A History

-Over the next two-and-a-half centuries, Southern Protestant "Hoodoos" came into contact with the traditions of the German Pennsylvania Dutch, Irish Catholics, Jewish Americans, and the rites and symbols found in English ceremonial magic grimoires, fleshing out what would become a uniquely American form of spiritual work.
+Over the next two-and-a-half centuries, Southern Protestant "hoodoos" came into contact with the traditions of the German Pennsylvania Dutch, Irish Catholics, Jewish Americans, and the rites and symbols found in English ceremonial magic grimoires, fleshing out what would become a uniquely American form of spiritual work.
 Hoodoo became a syncretic melange of practices and continues to remain flexible and adaptable with techniques being utilized across the world by those who find regional variations and modern innovations to be effective for them.

-Still, Hoodoo's lore and beauty are most evident in its more traditional forms, dating back to the time before the migration of Southern U.S. African-Americans to the North in the early 20th century.
+Still, hoodoo's lore and beauty are most evident in its more traditional forms, dating back to the time before the migration of Southern U.S. African-Americans to the North in the early 20th century.
 This era was heralded and recorded in the works of American anthropologists and Southern blues musicians of both fame and infamy with author Zora Neale Hurston, folklorist Harry M. Hyatt, guitarist Tommy Johnson, and singer Ma Rainey among them.

 The Hoodoo Rootworker: A Spiritual Doctor

 Rootworker.
 Conjurer.
 Two-Headed Doctor.
 These fairly interchangeable terms all refer to someone with a cultivated knowledge of herbs, roots, minerals, and zoological curios and their effective employment toward attaining material and spiritual goals.
-Successful Rootworkers are often considered "gifted for the work," and may have experienced signs early in their lives that hinted at (or made use of) a profound intuition sense, the ability to manifest outcomes through thought and word, a talent for channeling spiritual entities, an adeptness at working with plants and animals, or other talents.
-Professional Rootworkers are almost always in tune with personal guides and ancestral guardians that guide them in their work, provide them with intuitive insight, and lend a hand when they are taking on difficult cases.
+Successful rootworkers are often considered "gifted for the work," and may have experienced signs early in their lives that hinted at (or made use of) a profound intuitive sense, the ability to manifest outcomes through thought and word, a talent for channeling spiritual entities, an adeptness at working with plants and animals, or other talents.
+Professional rootworkers are almost always in tune with personal guides and ancestral guardians that guide them in their work, provide them with intuitive insight, and lend a hand when they are taking on difficult cases.

-As spiritual doctors, Rootworkers are able to reach into life’s crevices to help transform conditions and circumstances that practitioners of other professions might not be able to.
+As spiritual doctors, rootworkers are able to reach into life’s crevices to help transform conditions and circumstances that practitioners of other professions might not be able to.
 They are gifted, and often trained, to work with tools from the natural world and powerful spiritual allies to help bring about real change in all of life’s arenas.
-Working with the subtle energies that make up our world, a skilled Hoodoo Rootworker can shift the odds in your life to help you find love, heal from past wounds, cultivate strength and financial abundance, find justice, and reach a myriad of other goals as needed or desired in your life.
+Working with the subtle energies that make up our world, a skilled Hoodoo rootdoctor can shift the odds in your life to help you find love, heal from past wounds, cultivate strength and financial abundance, find justice, and reach a myriad of other goals as needed or desired in your life.

-Rootworkers are also adept at seeing when efforts toward a certain goal - such as healing, love, money, or employment - are hindered not by mundane means but by energetic disturbances and blocks that can be removed through the use of spiritual medicine in the form of baths, teas, candle work, hands-on cleansing, and ritual.
+Rootdoctors are also adept at seeing when efforts toward a certain goal - such as healing, love, money, or employment - are hindered not by mundane means but by energetic disturbances and blocks that can be removed through the use of spiritual medicine in the form of baths, teas, candle work, hands-on cleansing, and ritual.

 Hoodoo Medicine: Tools of the Craft

-All Hoodoo Rootwork, medicine, ritual, and spellcraft begins with intention.
+All hoodoo rootwork, medicine, ritual, and spellcraft begins with intention.